Geoenvironmental Consultants Ltd

 -

-Sinkholes caused by the collapse of soils or weak rock covering or filling dissolution features in rocks like chalk, limestone, salt and gypsum.
+Sinkholes are caused by the collapse of soils or weak rock covering or filling dissolution features in rocks like chalk, limestone, salt and gypsum.
 These features can occur in may areas of the UK but a particularly notable in the Chiltern Hills area and parts of Dorset and Hampshire (all underlain by chalk), the Peak District, North and South Wales, the Mendip Hills and the Yorkshire Dales (all underlain by limestone), areas of north-east England (underlain by Gypsum), and Cheshire (underlain by salt deposits).

 -

-Natural slopes that become unstable (e.g. landslides and debris flows) due to factors such as unusually heavy or prolonged rainfall increasing porewater pressure and/or erosion, removal of the slopes toe by for example river erosion or human activity, and increased loading at the crest such as new landscaping or development works.
+Natural slopes and fault lines that become unstable (e.g. landslides and debris flows) due to factors such as unusually heavy or prolonged rainfall increasing porewater pressure and/or erosion, removal of the slopes toe by for example river erosion or human activity, and increased loading at the crest such as new landscaping or development works.

 -

-Shrinking or swelling clays that can cause significant damage to foundations and floor slabs, especially where trees are (or were!) present nearby.
+Shrinking or swelling clays can cause significant damage to foundations and floor slabs, especially where trees are (or were!) present nearby.

 -